-One of the Park Farm Friesian comes to check out a charity away day at the Old Barn on Kelston Roundhill (photo: Bath Quakers).
+Top quality milk?
+That would be my Mum.
+One of the Park Farm calves comes to check out a charity away day at the Old Barn on Kelston Roundhill (photo: Bath Quakers).

 We’re delighted to hear that Bath Soft Cheese, made by hand in Kelston, was this month declared supreme champion in the 2019 UK & Ireland Artisan Cheese Awards.
 It also won Gold in the ‘Organic’ category, judged against more than 400 cheeses from across the British Isles.